enricoschumann/datetimeutils/README.md

-selecting particular days of the week or month, formatting timestamps as required by RSS feeds, or converting timestamp representations of other software (such as MATLAB and Excel) to R. The package is lightweight (no dependencies, pure R implementations) and relies only on R's standard classes to represent dates and times (Date and POSIXt); it aims to provide efficient implementations, through vectorisation and the use of R's native numeric representations of timestamps where possible.
+selecting particular days of the week or month, formatting timestamps as required by RSS feeds, or converting timestamp representations of other software (such as 'MATLAB' and 'Excel') to R. The package is lightweight (no dependencies, pure R implementations) and relies only on R's standard classes to represent dates and times ('Date' and 'POSIXt'); it aims to provide efficient implementations, through vectorisation and the use of R's native numeric representations of timestamps where possible.

 [ [More] ](http://enricoschumann.net/R/packages/datetimeutils/)